esign/craft-blitz-vercel/README.md

 The Vercel Purger plugin allows the [Blitz](https://putyourlightson.com/plugins/blitz) plugin for [Craft CMS](https://craftcms.com/) to intelligently purge pages cached on [Vercel](https://vercel.com).

-**Note that Vercel charges for invalidation requests.
-Since invalidation requests can quickly add up when purging individual URLs, you should be aware of the potential costs. esign takes no responsibility whatsoever for expenses incurred.**

 ## Requirements

 This plugin requires Craft CMS 5.0.0 or later, and PHP 8.2 or later.